dhanunay/Formal-verification-of-basic-cache-controller-using-symbi-yosys-/README.md

 # Simple Cache Controller (16 KB)

-This project implements a Finite-State Machine (FSM) based controller for a 16 KB direct-mapped cache.
-The design manages requests between a 32-bit processor interface and a 128-bit memory interface.
+This project implements Formal verifiaction of a cache controller for a 16 KB direct-mapped cache The cache controller manages requests between a 32-bit processor interface and a 128-bit memory interface.

 ## Cache Specifications